Updated July 18, 2014

 Kalispell is situated in the 24 square mile Flathead Valley in North West Montana, 31 miles from Glacier National Park.
 If you would like to know more about Kalispell and the Flathead Valley go to The Kalispell Chamber of Commerce.

 Many members of our group do not live in Kalispell but travel from surrounding areas.
 The name Flathead Valley Folk dancing tries to convey the broader area our group comes from.
-There are a few who drive over 50 miles to dance in Kalispell every Saturday night.
 We could be the North West Montana Folk Dancers, but when all is said and done, we dance in Kalispell.
 Our contact person for our group is Russ Conn.

 What is International Folk Dancing?

 It is the traditional dances of many countries and cultures, from circle dances to line dances to couple dances.
 It is a chance to enjoy the music, rhythms and dances of countries from around the world.
 It is a few hours a week of fun for people of all ages.
 Our group knows many dances from all around the world.
 I happen to have a Balkan focus.
 I enjoy Bulgarian and Romanian Folk dances.

 How do you tell people what Balkan dancing is?